aberner/www-project-devsecops-verification-standard/document/TEST-001-Security-Test-Management.md

 - Base practices of the process area are generally performed.
 - The performance of these base practices may not be rigorously planned and tracked.
 - Performance depends on individual knowledge and effort.
-- There are identifiable work products for the process.
+- There are identifiable improvments for the process.

 ## Level 1 - Security Test Management is planned and tracked

 Practices are “requirements-driven” where the intent of control is met in some circumstances, but not standardized across the entire team.
 This level of maturity is defined as “requirements-driven practices,” where the expectations for controls are known (e.g., statutory, regulatory or contractual compliance obligations) and practices are tailored to meet those specific requirements.
 - Performance of the base practices in the process area is planned and tracked.
-- Performance according to specified procedures is verified.
+- Performance according to specified procedures is partly verified.
-- Work products conform to specified standards and requirements.
+- There is lack of automation and tooling, that could improve quality, consistancy and/or efficiency.

 ## Level 2 - Security Test Management is well-defined